CowDogMoo/warpgate/README.md

 **Why Warp Gate?**

+- **Unified workflow** - Build from Dockerfiles OR provisioners (Ansible/shell) with the same tool
-- **Unified provisioning** - Use Ansible or shell scripts for both containers and VMs (no separate Dockerfiles)
+- **Flexible provisioning** - Use native Dockerfiles for simple images, provisioners for complex ones
 - **Faster builds** - Native Go performance with BuildKit integration
 - **Simpler syntax** - Clean YAML templates instead of HCL/JSON
 - **Better portability** - Run natively on Linux or containerized anywhere